caraya/rivendellweb-patterns/src/components/01-atoms/04-colors/readme.md

 # Colors

 I'm still looking for one or two color palletes that I like.
-In the meantime I'll just use this component to park ideas, in addition to what I already use for the blog and other projects.
+In the meantime I'll just use this component to park drafts, in addition to what I already use for the blog and other projects.

 ## The New Defaults